mrkkrp/dot-emacs/README.md

    <kbd>C-i</kbd>.

 So why not swap <kbd>↹ Tab</kbd> key and <kbd>⌫ Backspace</kbd>?
-If you're a Linux user, here is `~/.Xmodmap` file that may be helpful:
+If you're a GNU/Linux user, here is `~/.Xmodmap` file that may be helpful:

 ```
 !
 Laptop setting: